KuyuCode/fundi/docs/howtos/overriding.rst

 Overriding
 **********

-Overriding is the must have feature.
-This feature makes feel less pain while writing tests.
-Overriding works seamlessly in both sync and async contexts — allowing you to replace either dependency callables or their results during injection.

-Overridden can be
+Dependency overriding is a feature that allows you to override dependency or its result.

+You can override either:
-    Dependency result - dependency callable would not be called.
-Instead - provided value would be used.
+    Dependency result — the dependency callable will not be executed; instead, the provided value will be used.

-    Dependency callable - dependency callable would be overridden during injection and provided callable would be called instead.
+    Dependency callable — you can override one dependency with another

 Overriding result:
     :code:`override={require_user: test_user}`